 Confirmation of the Chapter 12 and Chapter 13 Plans – Plan Terms May Control Secured Claim Amount

 Amended Rule 3015(g) contains an entirely new subsection, entitled, “Effect of Confirmation.”
-Section 1 of Amended Rule 3015(g) states that a confirmed plan will control the amount of a secured claim under Amended Rule 3012 and is binding on the holder of the secured claim.
+Section 1 of Amended Rule 3015(g) states that a confirmed plan controls the amount of a secured claim under Amended Rule 3012 and is binding on the holder of the secured claim.
 Filing a proof of claim with a contradictory secured claim amount is insufficient to challenge the amount of the secured claim as determined in a Chapter 12 or Chapter 13 plan.
-Likewise, the amount of the secured claim as determined by the plan will override the amount of the secured claim set out in the debtor’s schedules.
+Likewise, the amount of the secured claim as determined by the plan overrides the amount of the secured claim set out in the debtor’s schedules.
 Even if there is a pending objection to a creditor’s secured claim, if the plan lists a contradictory secured claim amount, the creditor must object to the plan if the creditor wishes to defend the amount of its secured claim.

-Plan Terms Can Terminate the Automatic Stay.
+Plan Terms Can Terminate the Automatic Stay

 Under the Amended Rule, a Chapter 12 or Chapter 13 plan may provide for the termination of the automatic stay and co-debtor stay, thus eliminating the need for a motion for relief from the automatic stay for the affected creditor.
 Amended Rule 3015(g)(2) provides that any request within the plan to terminate the automatic stay imposed by 11 U.S.C. §362(a), 11 U.S.C. §1201(a), or 11 U.S.C. § 1301(a) will be granted upon plan confirmation.